Sushmitha-SK/BawejaMedia-ToDoApp/README.md

 ## Description

-A ToDo application built with React and Redux, styled using styled-components.
+A ToDo application built with React and Redux, styled using styled-components and Metrial UI.
 This app allows you to manage your tasks effectively by adding, viewing, and deleting tasks.

 ## Features